cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ## System and Software Integrity
 Please refer to the [STIG Guide](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_group_integrity) to learn more about this.
 ## GNOME Desktop Environment
 Since this guide do not use the graphical interface we will not discuss it here.
-Please refert
+Please refer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNjEyNTQxMF19
+eyJoaXN0b3J5IjpbMTM3MzE3ODA5OF19
 -->